kaniz-codes/cse232/activity-selection/Readme.md

 ## Resources

-Here are some of the sources I used to learn:
+Here are some of the sources I found useful while researching:

 - [tutorialspoint](https://www.tutorialspoint.com/activity-selection-problem)